Majed93/angular-electron-bootstrap-jquery/README.md

 </tbody>
 </table>

 Boilerplate code for angular & electron combined with bootstrap and jQuery.
-Also contains simple animation.
+Also contains simple animation. <a href="https://majed93.github.io/angular-electron-bootstrap-jquery/">Demo</a>
 <br>
 <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.5.